The Daily News Journal: History

 The Daily News Journal is the result of several newspaper merges across time, with the earliest ancestor being The Murfreesboro News in 1850.
 Two different newspapers went bankrupt and merged their assets together to create the Daily News Journal in 1931.
 One of these papers was called The Home Journal and was founded by Chip Henderson in 1890.
 The paper was purchased by Louis J. Burgdorf in 1898, and then was owned by Andrew L. Todd and William Trevathan in 1920.
 The other paper was called The News Banner and was created by Chip Henderson's first cousin, C.C.
 Henderson, who combined The Independent Banner and The Murfreesboro News in 1898.
 Jesse C. Beesley Jr. purchased The News Banner in 1926, but, in 1927, Beesley went bankrupt on account of the depression.

 The Daily News Journal was merged and founded in 1931, though the first edition did not specify publisher information.
-The paper was then sold by Todd to E. W. “Ned” Carmack, who mismanaged the paper, failing to compete with competitor The Rutherford Courier.
+The paper was then sold by Todd to E. W. "Ned" Carmack, who mismanaged the paper, failing to compete with competitor The Rutherford Courier.
 In 1939, Todd bought the paper again, only to be sold to Jack McFarland.
 Gannett Co., Inc. received the DNJ and The Review Appeal of Franklin after giving Morris Multimedia, Inc. The Times and other papers in 2004.

 The paper used to claim to have been running "since 1849;" however, its ancestral paper The Murfreesboro News was founded in 1850 by A. Watkins and was shut down due to the Civil War.
 In 1866, Rev. Henderson re-started The Murfreesboro News, which was later bought by C.C.
 Henderson in 1898.

+The newspaper ceased its Monday print edition effective April 25, 2022.
+Instead, subscribers would be provided with a digital replica of the paper.